publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schF/ptVIII/m__us_usc_t26_s529A.md

         (3) __Notice of establishment of able account__

             A qualified ABLE program shall submit a notice to the Secretary upon the establishment of an ABLE account.
-Such notice shall contain the name and State of residence of the designated beneficiary and such other information as the Secretary may require.
+Such notice shall contain the name of the designated beneficiary and such other information as the Secretary may require.

         (4) __Electronic distribution statements__

-            For purposes of section 4 of the Achieving a Better Life Experience Act of 2014, <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  States shall submit electronically on a monthly basis to the Commissioner of Social Security, in the manner specified by the Commissioner, statements on relevant distributions and account balances from all ABLE accounts.
+            For purposes of section 103 of the Achieving a Better Life Experience Act of 2014, <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  States shall submit electronically on a monthly basis to the Commissioner of Social Security, in the manner specified by the Commissioner, statements on relevant distributions and account balances from all ABLE accounts.

         (5) __Requirements__